-- Ashen Veil - This model has concealment, and living enemy models within 2" suffer -2 to attack rolls, unless they have Fire immunity.
+- Ashen Veil - This model has concealment.
+Living enemy models without Fire immunity suffer -2 to attack rolls while within 2" of this model.

 - Immunity: Fire - This model does not suffer fire damage, nor the continuous fire effect.

 - Exorcist - While within 10" of this models, enemy models lose Incorporeal.